 As a result, the trees from the red area are now 250% stretched in the X-axis, the trees from the green area - 200% stretched in the Y-axis, and the trees from the blue area - 200% stretched in the Z-axis.

 In the above example, a black-to-white gradient is used to drive the size of the trees.
-This way the trees will be scaled proportionally in all directions, because the R, G, and B color values are the same at any given point (for example R 50, G 50, B 50, and so on).
+This way, the trees will be scaled proportionally in all directions because the R, G, and B color values are the same at any given point (for example, R 50, G 50, B 50, and so on).

 4. Transformation modes

-For example: black areas in the scale texture will represent the smallest allowed instances, and white areas in the scale texture will represent the biggest allowed instances.
+For example: Black areas in the scale texture will represent the smallest allowed instances, and white areas in the scale texture will represent the biggest allowed instances.

-If we switch to the "Random amount" mode, the black and white areas of the transformation map will be interpreted differently.
+If we switch to the "Random amount" texture mode, the black and white areas of the transformation texture map will be interpreted differently.
 "From" and "To" values will specify the maximum allowed randomization, black areas of the texture will represent the areas where there is no randomization whatsoever, and white areas in the scale texture will represent the areas where maximum randomization is allowed.

 "Random amount" Scaling Mode - Checker texture example:

 Here is an example of the same mode ("Random amount") based on a black and white Checker texture.
-You can clearly see that no randomization occurs on the black squares, and that full randomization occurs on the white squares:
+You can clearly see that no randomization occurs on the black squares and that full randomization occurs on the white squares:

-"Map fixed" Scaling Mode - Checker texture example:
+"Fixed" Scaling Mode - Checker texture example:

-Tip: when creating all kinds of scenes with Chaos Scatter, adjusting its settings, and creating textures, Corona's Interactive Rendering is a great ally.
+Tip: When creating all kinds of scenes with Chaos Scatter, adjusting its settings, and creating textures, Corona's Interactive Rendering is a great ally.
 It lets you preview your changes and decide which settings to use close to real-time.

-Preserve scale and rotation
+Preserve scale and rotation.